soundpress/RulesOfNYC/docs/c35/index.rst

       (i) there is no expectation that the reporting threshold will be exceeded;

-      (ii) the activity which was the basis for the filing of the statement of registration does not constitute lobbying activity under Section 3-211(c) et seq. of the Lobbying Law;
+      (ii) the activity which was the basis for the filing of the statement of registration does not constitute lobbying activity under §§ 3-211(c) et seq. of the Lobbying Law;

       (iii) the statement of registration was mistakenly filed as a result of a duplicate enrollment of the lobbyist or client; or